-- Pain painkillers will be offered on a regular basis, but please tell us if they are not controlling any discomfort. - Bleeding this can occur from the wound site or be seen in the urine. - Infection either wound, urine or chest.
-Antibiotics will be given if necessary. - Difficulty in passing urine if difficulty emptying your bladder persists a further catheter maybe inserted to rest the bladder for a longer period of time.
+- Pain Pain killers will be offered on a regular basis, but please let us know if they are not controlling any discomfort. - Bleeding This can occur from the wound site or be seen in the urine. - Infection Either wound, urine or chest.
+Antibiotics will be given if necessary. - Difficulty in passing urine If difficulty emptying your bladder persists a further catheter maybe inserted to rest the bladder for a longer period of time.
 Occasionally, a few women are taught self catheterisation.
-If you have any bladder emptying difficulty before the operation you may need to be taught this before going on the waiting list. - Thrombosis the risk of blood clots in the leg or lung is increased by immobility and if you are overweight or smoke.
+If you have any bladder emptying difficulty before the operation you may need to be taught this before going on the waiting list. - Dyspareunia Pain on sexual intercourse. - Thrombosis The risk of blood clots in the leg or lung is increased by immobility and if you are overweight or smoke.
 This risk will decrease by quick mobilisation and weight loss/ smoking cessation prior to your operation.
-You maybe required to wear TED stockings. - Stress incontinence (with anterior repair) in some women this risk can be predicted by performing urodynamic studies prior to surgery. - Recurrence of prolapse this is uncommon after this kind of surgery, but it does occasionally happen.
+You may be required to wear TED stockings. - Stress incontinence (with anterior repair) In some women this risk can be predicted by performing urodynamic studies prior to surgery. - Recurrence of prolapse For some this can be as high as 30%.
+Although the aim of any surgery is to repair the prolapse, we cannot cure the inherent weakness that resulted in the prolapse in the first place.
+Avoidance of heavy lifting and constipation may reduce this risk.